rajendrat01/nh_policy_circulars/README.md

 3. **"No new circulars detected"**
    - This is normal - means no new circulars since last check
-   - Check `existing_links.json` to see all circulars in database
+   - Check `output/existing_links.json` to see all circulars in database

 4. **"Permission denied writing files"**
    - Run from a directory where you have write permissions
-   - On Windows, avoid running from C:\ drive root
+   - Ensure the `output/` directory exists and is writable

 ### Debug Mode
 Add debug logging by modifying the scraper: